LSCB news and updates

-Our LSCB annual report for 2016-2017 is now complete.
+Our LSCB annual report for 2016-2017 is complete.
 We have a statutory requirement to publish a report each year on the effectiveness of safeguarding arrangements.
-Our report can be accessed via our website and hard copies are also sent out to our partner agency chief officers.
+Our report can be accessed below and hard copies are also sent out to our partner agency chief officers.

 We've also produced a summary document which we're sending out to schools and anyone else who wants a copy, just let us know.

 If you have any comments or queries on the new procedures then please let us know.

 Ofsted finds that "children are at the heart of good practice" in Gateshead